tatusch/ots-eval/doc/dact.md

 import pandas
 from ots_eval.outlier_detection.dact import DACT

-data = pandas.DataFrame(data, columns=['object_id', 'time', 'cluster_id', 'feature1', 'feature2'])
+data = pandas.DataFrame(data, columns=['object_id', 'time', 'cluster_id'])
 detector = DACT(data)
 ```

 The names of the columns in the DataFrames are not relevant but the order of them.
+The DataFrame may contain further columns but only the first three are considered.

 The clusters can then be calculated by calling